OLC-LOC-Bioinformatics/AzureStorage/docs/sas_url.md

 To create SAS URLs for all files in folder `folder_name` with default settings:

-`Azure SAS folder -a account_name -c container-name -f folder_name`
+`AzureSAS folder -a account_name -c container-name -f folder_name`

 To create SAS URLs for all files in folder `folder_name` nested in folder `outputs` with default settings:

-`Azure SAS folder -a account_name -c container-name -f outputs/folder_name`
+`AzureSAS folder -a account_name -c container-name -f outputs/folder_name`

 To create SAS URLs for all files in folder `folder_name` with an expiry of 15 days:

-`Azure SAS folder -a account_name -c container-name f folder_name -e 15`
+`AzureSAS folder -a account_name -c container-name f folder_name -e 15`

 To create SAS URLs for all files in folder `folder_name`, and save them to the file `sas_urls.txt` in your current working directory:

-`Azure SAS folder -a account_name -c container-name -f folder_name -o sas_urls.txt`
+`AzureSAS folder -a account_name -c container-name -f folder_name -o sas_urls.txt`

 To create SAS URLs for all files in folder `folder_name`, and save them to the file `sas_urls.txt` nested in folder `outputs` in your current working directory:

-`Azure SAS folder -a account_name -c container-name -f folder_name -o outputs/sas_urls.txt`
+`AzureSAS folder -a account_name -c container-name -f folder_name -o outputs/sas_urls.txt`

 #### Usage